This page is under construction. Sorry for the inconvenience. Come back soon!

 BRIEF HISTORY OF OUR LADY OF PEACE SCHOOL

-Our Lady of Peace School is a cathedral Catholic school founded in 1972 by Msgr.
+Our Lady of Peace School is a cathedral school founded in 1972 by Msgr.
 Vicente Fernandez who invited the Congregation of the Sisters of St. Paul of Chartres to administer the school.

 Through the years of its experience, Our Lady of Peace School has taken to itself the spiritual, moral, social, intellectual and emotional development of its clientele, the student.